swaznil/toolxd/README.md

 ## How It Works

-ToolxD is built entirely using vanilla HTML, CSS, and JavaScript.
-There is no backend.
-Each tool exists as an independent module with its own HTML, CSS, and JavaScript files.
+Each utility lives in its own folder with separate HTML, CSS and JavaScript files, making it easy to develop or add new tools without affecting the rest of the project.

-Almost all tools run inside the browser using Browser APIs and LocalStorage.
-So these tool work offline after loading.
-Some tools such as text to Speech, rely on browser provided APIs like the Web Speech API and may require an internet connection depending on browser support.
-The project also uses reusable global CSS components across all tools.
+Most tools run entirely in the browser and store data locally, so they continue to work offline after the initial load.
+Except for Tools such as Text to Speech, use the Web Speech API and may require an internet connection depending on browser support.The project also uses reusable global CSS components across all tools.

 ---